spotinst/help/src/docs/kb/_faqs-for-review.md

    An ECS cluster launches an instance just for a single task, even when there is capacity on the nodes currently running in the cluster.
 This can happen if a task has placement constraints called <i>distinctInstance</i>, which causes each task in the group to run on its own instance.

-   Remove the <i>placementConstraints</i> and then the cluser will work as expected.
+   Remove the <i>placementConstraints</i> and then the cluster will work as expected.
 You can [define which container instances Amazon ECS uses for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html).
 The <i>placementConstraints</i> may be defined in one of these actions [CreateService](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_CreateService.html), [UpdateService](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateService.html), and/or [RunTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html).

  </div>